Mari Aldon: Early life

 Mari Aldon was born in Tauragė, Lithuania.
 Her father Antanas Paulius was a policeman, mother Antanina (Antosė) Paulienė was a nurse.
 Father moved to America looking for a job.
 Soon after, when Mari was three years old, her mother also moved to Toronto, Canada with her daughter.
 There, she attended Givens Public School and Central High School.
 She studied ballet, drama, piano, and singing.
 Her early performances were noticed in Lithuanian newspapers of America.
 She had a sister.

 Career

 Before Aldon began working in films, she acted for 11 months in a road company of A Streetcar Named Desire and danced with the Canadian Ballet.
-She also appeared on radio with Alan Young and on The Great Gildersleeve.
+She also appeared on radio with Alan Young and on The Harold Peary Show.

 After making her screen debut in a minor role in The Locket (1946) she gradually evolved to playing supporting or lead roles.
 Her most notable performance was starring opposite Gary Cooper in the 1951 Western Distant Drums.
 By the mid-1950s she was appearing either in B Pictures like the British thriller Mask of Dust (1954) or in supporting roles in more expensive films such as David Lean's Summertime (1955).